 - Dry storage of disinfected tools requires isolation from contaminated items.

-- Clippers must be cleaned, disinfected and stored in a closed container between uses.
+- Clippers must be cleaned, disinfected and stored in a clean area.

 - Disinfectants should never come in contact with a client's skin, all tools and implements must be thoroughly rinsed and dried.